Inbibo/adonisfx_docs/docs/maya/tools.md

     1. Slide on Segment Constraints operate similarly to attachment constraints, as they are both multi-influence attributes.
     2. The entries in the list widget correspond in this case to the segments added to the constraint, with the name of the segment being "*root_transform* - *tip_transform*".
     2. Select the desired segment to paint from the list widget and paint the weight values.
-    4. When selecting a segment in the list the two scene objects that form the root and tip of the segment will get selected as well, facilitating its identification.
+    4. When selecting a segment in the list the two scene objects that form the root and tip of the segment will get selected as well, facilitating their identification.
     5. If more than one segment was added to the system, then the paint tool will normalize the weights automatically after a stroke has been completed, meaning that the addition of all slide on segment constraint weights in a vertex will always add up to a maximum value of 1.0.

     <figure>